SimplexCC/sell-docs/source/includes/reference/_crypto-check-get-status.md

 ### crypto_check_id ###
 #### (Id, **required**)

-The identifier of a crypto-check process previously created by you (e.g. in response to `receive-crypto`).
+The identifier of a crypto-check previously created by you (e.g. in response to `receive-crypto`).

 ## Response ##